skeeto/skeeto.github.com/_posts/2015-09-26-Web-Tips-For-Webcomic-Authors.markdown

 their authors have high proficiency in computing.
 The same is not necessarily true of the webcomics I follow.

-### Tips for authors
+### Tips for web authors

-Since I want to see this medium continue to thrive, and to do so in a way friendly to my own preferences, I'd like to share some tips related to common mistakes.
+Since I want to see this medium continue to thrive, and to do so in a way friendly to my own preferences, I'd like to share some tips to avoid common mistakes.
 Some of these apply more broadly than webcomics.

 If you're using a host designed for webcomics or similar, such as Tumblr, a lot of this stuff will be correct by default without any additional work on your part.
-However, you should still be aware of common problems because you can still go out of your way to break things.
+However, you should still be aware of common problems because you may unwittingly go out of your way to break things.

 #### URLs are forever